-The second expressive figure—a wide shot revealing the emptiness around the couple—appears at moments when Emmi and Ali are most together.
-As they emerge from the registry office in the rain, the solitude and indifference they’re up against seem to take on visible form: piles of rubble in the middleground, the lone car that passes in the background.
-Visiting an outdoor café, the couple find themselves marooned in a sea of yellow tables—across which the camera tracks toward them in an instinctive gesture of sympathy.
+The second expressive figure—a wide shot revealing the emptiness around the couple—appears at the moments when Emmi and Ali are most together.
+As they emerge from the registry office in the rain, the solitude and indifference they’re up against seem to take on visible form: piles of rubble in the middle ground, a lone car that passes in the background.
+Visiting an outdoor café, the couple find themselves marooned in a sea of yellow tables, across which the camera tracks toward them in an instinctive gesture of sympathy.
 The scene in the fancy restaurant where they celebrate their wedding unites both expressive figures: an interior doorway ceremoniously frames the couple, while on the camera’s side of the doorway, empty tables testify to the absence of any social context for their happiness and any support for it.

-There’s a sense throughout the ﬁlm that the world has become still.
+There’s a sense throughout Fear Eats the Soul that the world has become still.
 Even copulation is static, as in the scene of Ali’s coupling with the bar owner.
-The sense of timelessness that pervades the film is instilled not just through the long, strange moments of silence and immobility, but also through the way the characters of Fear Eats the Soul constantly generalize about life.
+The sense of timelessness that pervades the film is instilled not just through the long, strange moments of silence and immobility but also through the way the characters constantly generalize about life.
 “Fear eat soul” (a closer translation of the film’s ungrammatical German title, Angst essen Seele auf).
 “Time heals all wounds.”
 “Money spoils a friendship.”
 “In business you have to hide your aversions.”
 “Half of life consists of work.”
 “Germans with Arabs not good.”
 “Think much, cry much.”
 “Dark clothes look so sad, don’t they?”
 “It’s no fun drinking alone.”
 The sententiousness of these lines adds to the film’s impression of stillness.
 In them, a way of looking at life has solidified and become accepted as natural and permanent.

 The stillness of the film is deeply sad.
 But in the middle of all this sadness lies the possibility Emmi and Ali create when they find each other.
-Much of the beauty of Ali: Fear Eats the Soul comes from the performances of Brigitte Mira and El Hedi ben Salem.
-All the details of Mira’s Emmi are vivid and affecting: her resignation, her intelligence, the mixture of stubbornness and hesitancy with which she faces her life, the fundamental optimism implied in her graciousness with people (as when she chooses to ignore the malice of the neighbor who seizes an inopportune moment to repay a trivial loan) or in the pleasant way she serves Ali brandy.
-Mira shows us the social role that has been imposed on Emmi, while at the same time showing us her need to give and receive tenderness—a need that the role fails to satisfy.
+Much of the beauty of Fear Eats the Soul comes from the performances of Brigitte Mira and El Hedi ben Salem.
+All the details of Mira’s Emmi are vivid and affecting: her resignation, her intelligence, the mixture of stubbornness and hesitancy with which she faces her life, the fundamental optimism implied in her graciousness toward other people (as when she chooses to ignore the malice of the neighbor who seizes an inopportune moment to repay a trivial loan) or in the pleasant way she serves Ali brandy.
+Mira shows us the social role that has been imposed on Emmi, while at the same time showing us her need to give and receive tenderness—a need that this role fails to satisfy.
 Ben Salem’s freshness and candor make him an ideal partner for Mira.
 As Mira does with Emmi, ben Salem makes the social attitudes that Ali has adopted instantly clear: his ready impassivity before German racism, his retreat into the haven of the bar.